etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_5.md

 ### Upgrade checklists

+{{% alert title="Note" color="info" %}}
-**NOTE:** When [migrating from v2 with no v3 data](https://github.com/etcd-io/etcd/issues/9480), etcd server v3.2+ panics when etcd restores from existing snapshots but no v3 `ETCD_DATA_DIR/member/snap/db` file.
+When [migrating from v2 with no v3 data](https://github.com/etcd-io/etcd/issues/9480), etcd server v3.2+ panics when etcd restores from existing snapshots but no v3 `ETCD_DATA_DIR/member/snap/db` file.
 This happens when the server had migrated from v2 with no previous v3 data.
 This also prevents accidental v3 data loss (e.g. `db` file might have been moved). etcd requires that post v3 migration can only happen with v3 data.
 Do not upgrade to newer v3 versions until v3.0 server contains v3 data.
+{{% /alert %}}

+{{% alert title="Note" color="info" %}}
-**NOTE:** If your cluster enables auth, rolling upgrade from 3.4 or older version isn't supported because 3.5 [changes a format of WAL entries related to auth](https://github.com/etcd-io/etcd/pull/11943).
+If your cluster enables auth, rolling upgrade from 3.4 or older version isn't supported because 3.5 [changes a format of WAL entries related to auth](https://github.com/etcd-io/etcd/pull/11943).
+{{% /alert %}}

 Highlighted breaking changes in 3.5.